Communist Party of Revolutionary Marxists

 Communist Party of Revolutionary Marxists (CPRM) is a political party based in the Darjeeling District and Kalimpong District of the Indian state of West Bengal.
 CPRM was formed in 1996 by Communist Party of India (Marxist) dissidents (a major group of the local CPI(M) leadership in Darjeeling) like former State Minister and Rajya Sabha MP Tamang Dawa Lama, Lok Sabha MP R.B.
 Rai and others, who were dissatisfied with the peace settlement the Left-Front government signed with the Gorkha National Liberation Front (GNLF).
 CRPM participates in the Confederation of Indian Communists and Democratic Socialists.
-The youth organization of CPRM is called Democratic Revolutionary Youth Federation (DRYF).
+The youth organization of CPRM is called the Democratic Revolutionary Youth Federation (DRYF).